top of page

 IV

-when it comes upon you the cudgel of disdain.
+when it falls upon you the cudgel of disdain.

 What a beautiful thing, the running